 The demands of royalty can be quite challenging.
 You have to be "on" all the time and must always be seen as gracious.
 But of course, royal families aren’t the only ones who want to raise kind, compassionate children.
 Doesn’t every parent?
 One of the important things to keep in mind is that your child’s behavior, ideals and understanding of the world will be modeled after YOU

 Here are a few things worth considering by royals and commoners alike.

 Charity.
 The way your child sees you interact with people less fortunate will make a lifelong impression.
 Charity doesn't have to take a lot of time, but it DOES require effort and awareness.
 And children learn by example.
 If you make paying it forward a part of your everyday life, chances are, your child will too.

 Compassion.
-The young royal family sends off a vibe that, regardless of their elite upbringing, they can relate to folks from all walks of life.
 When you express compassion freely, your children learn from your example and develop the ability to imagine how it feels to walk in another's shoes.
 Showing compassion can be as simple as saying, "I get how you must feel" to someone.

 Humility.
 Ever notice how the people we tend to admire are the ones who don’t talk about their own accomplishments?
 They’d rather hear about you.
 And that makes you want to be around them!
 A sense of humility—with a healthy perspective on the role each of us has to play—is an enviable trait worth passing on.

 Honor.
 It’s when you do the right thing, even if no one is looking.
 When you treat people with the utmost fairness, and keep a sense of integrity at the core of everything you do.
 It’s expected of royals, and it’s admirable in everyone.

 These are just a few royally cool characteristics that will make life better for any little prince or princess.
 No crowns needed.